Aner-Git/cards/readme.md

 ```

-When the game is over, simply reset the deck by shuffle(ing) again.
-Now the deck has all the cards (including drawn).
+When the game is over, simply reset the deck by shuffle(ing).
+The deck now has all the cards (including drawn).
 ```php
 //start a new game...
 $deck->shuffle();